 The CEO is supported in delivering the strategic and operational objectives of the Council by a team of four executives comprising the General Manager People and Strategy, the General Manager Customer and Regional Prosperity, the General Manager Asset and Environmental Sustainability and the General Manager Council Sustainability.

-General Manager People and Strategy, Caroline McMahon
+Acting CEO, General Manager People and Strategy, Caroline McMahon

 With an early foundation in finance and business improvement, Caroline has worked with a range of Executive Teams, Boards and other business leaders - in both private and public sectors - in service delivery, strategy development and corporate planning.